-The governors’/trustees’ safeguarding training and updates will enable them to have the knowledge to provide strategic challenge to test and assure themselves that safeguarding processes and procedures are effective and robust and a whole school/college approach to safeguarding is in place.
+The governors’/local academy committee members and trustees’ safeguarding training and updates will enable them to have the knowledge to provide strategic challenge to test and assure themselves that safeguarding processes and procedures are effective and robust and a whole school approach to safeguarding is in place.

 Those involved with the recruitment and employment of staff to work with children will have received appropriate safer recruitment training.